Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Preparation:

-Add 1 teaspoon of Zeolite powder to 250 ml of distilled water.
+Add 1 teaspoon of zeolite powder to 250 ml of distilled water.
 Stir or shake well until the powder is evenly distributed.

 2. Add coconut oil: